WELCOME FROM ANDREW

 drums

 Louisiana-born, Brandon can make a mean jambalaya.
-When Brandon isn’t being funny, enjoying the glorious thing that is dessert, road managing, or playing drums for Andrew, he’s hanging at home with his wife, daughter, and twins whom Andrew insists on calling “Luke” and “Leia.”
+When Brandon isn’t being funny, enjoying the glorious thing that is dessert, road managing, or playing drums for Andrew, he can be found managing artists through his company founded with his wife, Kate, called Hear Here Music.
+He also loves hanging at home with his three kids, Hannah, Ellie and Ben.

 CLAIRE NUNN